Important News & Updates

 2.)
 Can I visit any branch for banking assistance?

-At this time, we are recommending that members call our Solutions Centre BEFORE coming in to a branch for assistance, as they may be able to help you and save you the trip!
+At this time, we are recommending that members call our Solutions Centre BEFORE coming into a branch for assistance, as they may be able to help you and save you the trip!
 Our branches are currently operating with restricted access and reduced hours and our Account Managers are meeting with members online, by telephone or in person with safety protocols.
 Updated Branch Hours

 3.)
 How can I prepare for my next branch visit?

 During this unprecedented time, we realize that our members need us now more than ever for advice and support regarding their financial well-being.
 Currently, our branches are remaining open with reduced hours and our staff are here to assist you online and on the phone.
 Our Account Managers are available by telephone appointment only.

-It is important to note that when visiting for teller services or an appointment, our staff will be asking you these questions before allowing access to the branch or appointments:
+It is important to note that when visiting for teller services , our staff will be asking you these questions before allowing access to the branch:

-- Have you travelled outside of Canada, including the U.S., within the last 14 days?
+- Have you traveled outside of Canada, including the U.S., within the last 14 days?